 Even if you don’t plan on making a camp, have a box of matches or lighter in your backpack.
 In a case of sudden changes in weather, accidents or other misfortunes you might be forced to make a fire in order to stay warm.

 Phone – I know people survived without it for quite some time, but now that we have them – have it on you.
 It might be necessary to call help or a taxi.
 Make sure it is well charged before you leave the house and pack an extra power bank!

-Always have some cash on you – not just to buy a coffee at a mountain hotel, but for emergency situations – paying for a taxi or unpredicted night at a shelter.
+Always have some cash on you – not just to buy a coffee at a mountain hotel, but for emergency situations – paying for a taxi or unexpected night at a shelter.

 Always have a warmer layer with you - the moment you stop for a rest, your sweaty body can lose heat very fast!